 Solder mask — the bit that coats the board and covers the traces

-It’s the solder mask that gives the board its disctinctive (typically) green color.
+It’s the solder mask that gives the board its distinctive (typically) green color.
 It is also the layer that the silkscreened notations are printed on, so you know where everything is supposed to go.

 It’s not envy

-Personally, having seen boards of every color — including the not so pleasant brown mentioned above — I think there’s probably something to that story.
-Most likely today it’s a matter of tradition and cost — PCBs have been perceived as green for so long, it’s hard to move away from that, and as a result of it being the most popular color the green solder mask is most likely the least expensive color to apply.
+Most likely today it’s a matter of tradition and cost — PCBs have been perceived as green for so long, it’s hard to move away from that — and unnecessary.
+As a result of it being the most popular color, the green solder mask is most likely the least expensive color to apply.